-There are countless thriving family-run businesses in Canada today, with family enterprises accounting for 63.1 percent of private sector firms.
-While running a business with family can be hugely rewarding, it’s definitely not easy.
-Like all businesses, you need to carefully weigh every new opportunity and work through every business challenge—and you must do this while also balancing delicate family dynamics.
+There are countless thriving family-owned businesses in Canada today.
+In fact, family enterprises account for 63% of private sector firms .
+While running a business with family can be hugely rewarding, it’s definitely not always easy.
+Like all businesses, you need to carefully weigh every new opportunity and work through every business challenge all while balancing family dynamics.

-An important first step towards better communication involves implementing formal methods for how, when and with whom business matters are communicated.
-This move is not only good for business, but family relationships as well.
+An important first step towards better communication involves implementing formal methods for how, when, and with whom business matters are communicated.
+This move is not only good for business, but also for maintaining family relationships.

-Regardless of the stage of your business, putting a communication forum in place can give people an opportunity to air issues as they arise.
+Creating a forum for communication is central to any effective communication strategy.
+This gives people an opportunity to raise issues, work through challenges, and allow everyone to participate in running the business.
 For some businesses, this could be relatively simple—like holding regular family meetings.
 Depending on the size of your business, you may choose to bring the entire family together or limit meetings to family members over a certain age—or even blood relatives without in-laws.
 As your business grows, you may want to introduce a board of directors or an advisory board.
 Additionally, appointing an impartial individual to facilitate family meetings to ensure everyone’s voice is heard would be considered best practice.

 In deciding which path is right for you, it can also be helpful to recruit the assistance of a professional family enterprise advisor.
 These specialists can help you implement appropriate communication structures and develop rules to enforce them.
 They can also play a role in the meeting room to make sure processes are followed and that concerns are aired in a professional way.

-Communication can be simple but it’s not always easy
+Communication can be simple, but it’s rarely easy

 Taking a proactive approach to family business communication can help you do more than address challenges in a diplomatic and open way.
 It can also give you a chance to regularly clear the air of any issues among family members that can affect the smooth running of day-to-day business as well as your ability to make bigger decisions.